Before and after hair transplant: Step-by-Step Situation

 - anti-inflammatories, such as an oral steroid, to relieve swelling

-- medications such as finasteride (Propecia) or minoxidil (Rogaine) to help stimulate hair growth
+- Medications like finasteride (Propecia) or minoxidil (Rogaine) promote hair growth.

 Here are some aftercare tips for hair transplant surgery:

-- Wait a few days after the surgery to wash your hair.
-Only use mild shampoos for the first few weeks.
+- Wait for a few days after the surgery before washing your hair.
+Use only mild shampoos during the first few weeks.

-- Don’t press a brush or comb down over the new grafts for about 3 weeks.
+- Avoid pressing a brush or comb down over the new grafts for at least 3 weeks.